USS Varuna (1861): Construction and characteristics

+Varuna's crew numbered 157.
+She was armed with eight 8 in Dahlgren guns and two 30 lb Parrott rifles.
+Gaines describes Varuna as either a sloop or a corvette, while DANFS describes her as a screw gunboat.

 Service history

 Varuna was commissioned in February 1862.
 On 10 February, she was briefly ordered to wait in New York City while the ironclad USS Monitor was completed, so that she could escort Monitor to Hampton Roads.
-However, this order was revoked later that day, and Varuna became part of the West Gulf Blockading Squadron.
+By the end of the day, the order had been revoked, and Varuna was assigned to the West Gulf Blockading Squadron.
 On her way to join the squadron, Varuna called at the port of Port Royal, South Carolina.
 As the Union commander at Port Royal, Flag Officer Samuel Du Pont, was absent on an expedition south along the Confederate coastline, Varuna's captain, Commander Charles S. Boggs, temporarily took command of the area.
 Varuna would not reach the West Gulf Blockading Squadron until 6 March.

 In January, the commander of the West Gulf Blockading Squadron, Flag Officer David Glasgow Farragut, had been tasked with capturing New Orleans for the Union.
-Farragut would have both a fleet of warships and the Mortar Flotilla.
+Farragut would have both a fleet of warships taken from blockade duties and the Mortar Flotilla.
 In late February, he arrived at Ship Island, a strategic island off the coast of Mississippi, and after preparations, the advance up the Mississippi towards New Orleans began on 15 April.
 The mortars of the Mortar Flotilla began bombarding two Confederate forts downriver from New Orleans – Fort Jackson and Fort St. Philip – on 18 April, with the shelling continuing for another five days.
 Union vessels were able to breach a barricade erected in the river on 20 April, and at 02:00 on 24 April, Farragut's ships began moving against the two forts, bringing on the Battle of Forts Jackson and St. Philip.